 and the previous conference schedule to

 verify that your research aligns with the goals of this symposium.

-Every author who physicaly presents their work at the conference
+Every author who physically presents their work at the conference

-may submit a manuscript detailing their presented research.
+may submit one manuscript detailing their presented research.
 After a technical review,

 those accepted for publication will appear in the archival journal